Iodine - what it is, how it works, how to dose, what are the symptoms of deficiency

 Preparations with iodine

-A dietary supplement for children and adults to supplement iodine in the daily diet.
-The preparation offers us a natural source of this mineral - iodine is extracted from kelp, which is one type of marine algae.
+A dietary supplement for children and adults that allows to supplement iodine in the daily diet.
+The preparation offers us a natural source of this mineral - iodine is extracted from kelp, one type of marine algae. natu.care

-Preparation in liquid form with a solid dose of iodine (suggested by the WHO).
-The dietary supplement Iodavit allows supplementation for approximately 2-3 months (depending on the daily dose).
+Preparation in liquid form with a solid dose of iodine (suggested by WHO).
+Iodavit dietary supplement allows supplementation for about 2-3 months (depending on the daily dose). natu.care

-Jodavit + Selenium is, as the name suggests, a preparation for people who need an extra dose of iodine and selenium.
-Taking 5 ml will supplement the daily requirement of adults for these minerals and is sufficient for 50 days of supplementation.
+Iodavit + Selenium is, as the name suggests, a product for people who need an extra dose of iodine and selenium.
+Taking 5 ml will supplement the daily needs of adults for these minerals and is enough for 50 days of supplementation.

 Apteo Kelp

 The source of iodine in Apteo Kelp is an extract from the herb of bladderwrack.
-This ingredient treats, among other things, inflammatory conditions.
-In addition to this, the preparation fills the daily iodine requirement of adults and is very efficient - allowing for 100 days of supplementation.
+This ingredient treats, among other things, inflammation.
+In addition to it, the product fills the daily iodine requirement of adults and is very efficient - allowing 100 days of supplementation.

-Preparation for topical application to wounds and abrasions - accelerates their healing and also disinfects.
-Iodine should be washed into and around the wound itself.
+The preparation is intended for topical application to wounds and abrasions - it accelerates their healing, and also disinfects.
+Iodine should be washed in and around the wound itself.
 However, do not touch open wounds.

 Iodine - properties